Open the way app

 Trains leave at 10-minute intervals during peak hours and every 10-15 minutes during off-peak hours, with the trip to downtown Minneapolis taking approximately 25 minutes.

-Bus 54 is a city service bus that runs from Terminal 1 to Saint Paul, where travelers can connect to downtown Minneapolis.
-Keep in mind that city buses only arrive and depart from Terminal 1, so travelers must use the free LRT from Terminal 2.
+Remember that city buses only arrive and depart from Terminal 1, so travelers must use the free LRT from Terminal 2 to get to Terminal 2 to 1.

-Buses, vans, and limos can be reserved in advance or arranged upon arrival at MSP (book ahead for out-of-town services).
-Ticket counters are available at the ground transportation center or for pre-bookings; MSP recommends these firms.
+Buses, vans, and limos can be reserved or arranged upon arrival at MSP (book ahead for out-of-town services).
+Ticket counters are available at the ground transportation center.

-MSP is not located in a single city but rather among several.
-The cities of Minneapolis and St. Paul, as well as the suburban cities of Bloomington, Eagan, Mendota Heights, and Richfield, surround the airport.
+MSP is not located in a single city but in Fort Snelling Unorganized Territory.
+It is surrounded by the cities of Minneapolis and St. Paul, as well as the suburban cities of Bloomington, Eagan, Mendota Heights, and Richfield.

 Yes, you can.
 Minneapolis Airport is, in fact, one of the more sleeper-friendly airports in the country.

-Minneapolis Airport has 2 terminals - Lindbergh Terminal 1 and Humphrey Terminal 2.
+Minneapolis Airport has two terminals - Lindbergh Terminal 1 and Humphrey Terminal 2.

 Minneapolis Airport has plenty of restaurants in both terminals.